 I’m intrigued by all the variations of hummus that have popped up in the last few years: red pepper hummus, black bean hummus, avocado hummus, sweet potato hummus- the list goes on.
 At a certain point I’m not even sure what really qualifies as hummus, but authenticity aside, I’m a big fan of all the various flavors I’ve discovered at the grocery store and on restaurant menus.

 All of them, that is, except for one.
 While I love roasted beets, beet hummus has just never been my thing.
-There’s always something too intense about it- the bright pink color and the deep earthiness of beets just don’t make for a dip I want to go back to again and again.
+There’s always something too intense about it- the bright pink color and the deep earthiness of beets just don’t do it for me.

 Then, this summer, someone at Amber Waves explained to me that golden beets are milder and less earthy than red and purple beets.
 Aha!
 I began playing around with different ingredients and ratios, and eventually, I came up with a Golden Beet Hummus I absolutely love.
 And I think you will, too!
 It’s subtly earthy, sweet, and creamy- the perfect dip for chips or veggies, or spread on a sandwich or spooned onto a salad.
 Even my non-beet loving friends have asked for the recipe.